u-jung/atom-dm/README.md

 At the end of the process they will be all joined into *atom/tmp_results/import.csv* This file is ready for import into AtoM.
 But you should verify the data before do so.
 Verification has two steps.
 * You need manually mark obsolete items (e.g. Looking for *Kolonie* my also give results as *Villenkolonie* or *Ferienkolonie*.
-You can mark desired records with a dot in `out` field.
+You can mark desired records with a dot in the `out` field.
 Non desired records should be marked with `x` in the  `out` field.
 Later the marks will be propagated to parent and/or child records.
 See *Reducing data* for more information.
 * Check for duplicate items and respected hierarchy.
 A special file *import_preparation.log* for this along with import.csv.
 Note!
 It is usefull to not differ the names of different import.csv files.
 AtoM use them as part of premary key for look up tasks.
 During the task the tools checks also which one of the wikidata keywords will fit the retrieved items.